CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-22.md

 ### Author guide to generating random values for security
 - @tux - is a separate version needed for generating passwords?
 Related?
 Subsection?
 (Creating, Storing)
     - We'll see how the random-data-for-security.md doc evolves, and adopt
-    - Expand on the curated lists of modules with both positive an negative recommendations
+    - Expand on the curated lists of modules with both positive and negative recommendations

 ### CPAN Author's Security Policy Guidelines
 - @timlegge - @leont's Dist::Zilla plugin in the works